My Background & Training

 Training

-I have a Diploma in Integrative Counselling from The Minster Centre (Middlesex University), “the UK’s oldest and leading integrative counselling and psychotherapy training institution”.
+I have a Diploma in Integrative Counselling from The Minster Centre (Middlesex University), which is one of the UK’s oldest and leading Integrative counselling and psychotherapy training institutions.
 I have also successfully completed one year's training on the UKCP-accredited Advanced Diploma/Masters course in psychotherapy concurrently with the the final year of the Diploma at the same institute.
-This training means I bring a depth of understanding and reflection to my work.
+This training means I bring a psychotherapeutic depth of understanding and reflection to my work.

 I regularly upgrade my knowledge by attending workshops, online trainings and clinical discussion groups.
-I have regular supervision with experienced supervisors who are aligned to my core values and approach.
+I have regular supervision with experienced and qualified supervisors who are aligned to my core values and trainings.

-I am committed to questioning my own assumptions in the process of understanding my clients, and to making my practice accessible to all communities, backgrounds and identities.
+I am committed to questioning my own assumptions in the process of understanding my clients, and to making my practice accessible to all communities, backgrounds, identities, and beliefs.

 Background

-I have a Masters in Interdisciplinary Women’s Studies, specialising in Art.
-I have also worked in Education: teaching young children in inner-city schools in London; and teaching English as a second language to refugees and immigrants in the UK, and for a charity abroad - in a country rediscovering its own cultural and spiritual identity after decades of colonisation.
+Before becoming a therapist, I studied Art History and I have a Masters Degree in Interdisciplinary Women’s Studies, specialising in Women’s Art.
+I have also worked in Education: teaching primary-aged children in inner-city schools in London; and teaching English as a second language to adult refugees and immigrants in the UK, and for a charity abroad - in a country rediscovering its own cultural and spiritual identity after decades of colonisation.

-I aim to create a practice that feels welcoming and safe to people of any gender expression, race, ethnicity, culture, sexuality, relationship style, class, age, disability, neurodiversity, or spiritual background.
+I aim to create a practice that feels welcoming and safe to people of any gender expression, race, ethnicity, culture, spiritual background, sexuality, relationship style, class, age, disability or neurodiversity.
 If you have any concerns about feeling safe within the therapy space, please get in touch and we can discuss ways to help you feel supported.

 “Each time you stand up for yourself, without knowing it possibly, you stand up for all people like you.”